GlintonLiao/threejs-template-typescript/README.md

 pnpm run dev
 ```

-3. Open the browser to see the result.
+3. Open the browser to view the result.

 ## Structure